-With many volunteers finding themselves in the community-shielding group, reopening is likely to be a challenge for museums who rely heavily on volunteer support.
+With many volunteers finding themselves in the clinically vulnerable group, reopening is likely to be a challenge for museums who rely heavily on volunteer support.

 For many volunteers, there will be concerns about the face-to-face nature of their roles, physical contact and the anxieties they have around the virus.
-Mental health and wellbeing may become more of a priority for your organisation when considering visitor interactions, and social distancing in offices or stores.
+Mental health and wellbeing may become more of a priority for your organisation when considering Covid-secure changes.
 For shielded volunteers, health concerns and medical treatment will be a big worry and could lead to volunteers stepping away from their roles.

 Providing a sense of belonging, community and purpose for volunteers is an important aspect of museum work.
 Volunteers are likely to need a degree of ‘retraining’, especially if they have been away for a long time.
 It may be prudent to arrange a day or two for people to come in and remind themselves of procedures (such as fire evacuation procedures and any additional hygiene requirements of their role, etc).
 This may need to be spread out over several days if social distancing is still in place.
 You may want to limit exposure to different groups of staff/volunteers, as well instituting a buddy system where people are only exposed to the same individuals.

 There is also an opportunity for museums to grow their volunteer base.
 Many people have got involved with volunteering in their local community during this crisis.
 They have been keen ‘to do their bit’ by helping the NHS or delivering food.
 As those opportunities reduce, now is a good time to promote volunteering at your museum, particularly if there is a way to offer flexible, short-term, community-focused projects.
 For example, what about a museum garden that needs a bit of tending to become a space for older visitors to enjoy, or a painting job on a picnic shelter?